boonebgorges/bp-groupblog/readme.txt

 2. Screenshot of the group blog page.

 == Changelog ==

+= 1.4.7 =
+* Fixed Blog tab visibility based on redirect
+* Added code to set front page under 'reading' admin setting when template layout is used.
+* Changed the descriptions a bit under the settings menu.

 = 1.4.6 =
 * Fixed users being added properly to the group blog.